gamesbook/pyprototypr/docs/core_shapes.rst

       It is meant to simulate the dot grid found in Moleskine notebooks, and so it has the following properties set:

-      - *width* and *height* are the spacing in x and y directions respectively
+      - *width* and *height* are the intervals between the centre of the dots in the x- and y-directions respectively
       - *dot_point* is set to be smaller than the default of ``3``
       - *stroke* color of ``darkgrey`` is a lighter shade than the default black
       - *offset_y* moves the start of the grid slightly downwards by 1/4 of a cm